 Country Day aims to enroll qualified students who can access curriculum and thrive in our educational environment.
 We’re looking for mission-appropriate families who join us in understanding that children are best prepared to succeed educationally when parents and teachers work together in a cooperative partnership.

-We review each piece of the completed application thoughtfully and do not weigh any one requirement more than another.
-We work to piece together a holistic view of where your child is today and whether or not our program, which has limitations like any school, is prepared to serve them well in reaching their unique potential going forward.
+We review each piece of a completed application thoughtfully and we work to piece together a holistic view of candidates’ abilities and whether our program, which has limitations like any school, is prepared to serve them in reaching their unique potential going forward.

 In what grades do you accept new students?
 Are there age requirements for my child to begin?

 We accept new students to any grade level in which we have available space.
-Like many independent schools, our teachers are adept at integrating new students into their classroom communities in the fall or where space exists and candidates are qualified to join us mid-year.
+Like many independent schools, our teachers are adept at integrating new students into their classroom communities in the fall or, where space exists, and candidates are qualified to join, mid-year.